palman22-hue/AdaptiveLearningFramework/README.md

-Adaptive Learning Framework (ALF)
+📘 Adaptive Learning Framework (ALF)

-A modular, open‑source engine for adaptive STEM education.
+A modular, bilingual, open‑source engine for adaptive STEM education.

 🚀 Overview

-The Adaptive Learning Framework (ALF) is a lightweight, modular system designed to diagnose student misconceptions, generate targeted drills, and verify understanding through integration tests.
-It is fully open‑source, easy to extend, and built for both research and practical classroom use.
+The Adaptive Learning Framework (ALF) is a lightweight, extensible system designed to diagnose student misconceptions, generate targeted drills, and verify understanding through integration tests.
+It is fully modular, JSON‑driven, and built for both research and practical classroom use.

-ALF currently supports:
+ALF now includes:

+🧠 A state‑machine Adaptive Learner

-🧠 A modular adaptive learning engine
+⚙️ A clean, modular engine (engine.py)

-🎛️ A Streamlit‑based user interface
+🎛️ A bilingual Streamlit UI (alf_app.py)

-📚 A JSON‑driven problem bank
+📚 A scalable JSON problem bank

-🔄 Multi‑topic support via a topic selector

-🌐 Local execution and GitHub Codespaces compatibility
+🌍 Full English + Dutch interface support

+🔄 Automatic topic loading and learner initialization

+🖼️ A visual evolution timeline (see /FotoDocs)

 ✨ Features

-🔍 Diagnostic Engine
+🔍 Phase 1 — Diagnosis

-ALF analyzes student answers and identifies common error patterns defined in each JSON module.
+ALF analyzes student input and detects error patterns defined in each JSON module.

-🎯 Targeted Drills
+🎯 Phase 2 — Drill

-Based on the detected misconception, ALF generates a focused drill question to reinforce understanding.
+Based on the detected misconception, ALF generates a targeted drill prompt.

-🧩 Integration Test
+🧩 Phase 3 — Integration Test
 After a correct drill response, ALF presents an integration test to confirm mastery.

-📚 JSON Problem Bank
+📁 JSON‑Driven Problem Bank

-Each topic is defined as a standalone JSON file, making it easy to add or modify content.
+Each topic is defined as a standalone JSON file, making the system easy to extend.

-🌍 Multi‑Language Support
+🌐 Bilingual UI

-ALF supports both English and Dutch, with more languages planned.
+The interface supports English and Dutch, selectable via the sidebar.

+🧱 Modular Architecture
+Engine, learner, UI, and content are cleanly separated for clarity and scalability.

-📁 Project Structure
+📂 Project Structure

-ALFFramework/
+AdaptiveLearningFramework/
 │
-├── alf_app.py          # Streamlit UI
+├── alf_app.py               # Streamlit UI (bilingual)
-├── ALFFramework.py     # Adaptive learning engine
+├── engine.py                # Adaptive engine + learner state machine
-├── alf_cli.py          # Command-line interface
+├── alf_cli.py               # Optional CLI interface
 │
 ├── problems/                # JSON problem modules
-│   ├── algebra_linear.json
+│   ├── kinetic_energy.json
-│   ├── calculus_derivatives.json
+│   ├── chemistry_moles.json
-│   └── physics_newton2.json
+│   └── ...
 │
+├── FotoDocs/                # Evolution photos of the framework │
-└── README.md           # Documentation
+├── README.md                # Documentation
+└── LICENSE

 🧪 Example JSON Module

 {
-  "topic": "Calculus — Derivatives",
+  "topic": "Chemistry — Moles",
-  "question": "Compute the derivative of f(x) = 3x^2 + 4x - 5",
-  "correct_answer": "f'(x) = 6x + 4",
+  "question": "Calculate the number of moles in 18 grams of water (H₂O).", "correct_answer": "1 mol",

   "common_errors": [
     {
-      "pattern": "power_rule_mistake",
+      "pattern": "wrong_formula",
-      "description": "Incorrect application of the power rule.", "drill_prompt": "Apply the power rule to g(x) = 5x^3."
+      "description": "The student used an incorrect molar mass formula.", "drill_prompt": "Write the correct molar mass formula for H₂O and calculate it step by step."
     }
   ],

   "integration_test": {
-    "prompt": "Compute the derivative of f(x) = x^3 - 2x + 1"
+    "prompt": "How many moles are in 44 grams of CO₂?"
   }
 }

-🏁 Getting Started

-Run locally
+🖥️ Running the App

+Local Execution

 pip install -r requirements.txt streamlit run alf_app.py

-Run in GitHub Codespaces
-Just open the repo in Codespaces — everything is preconfigured.
+🌍 Bilingual Interface
+The UI automatically adapts based on the selected language:

+English

+Nederlands

+This affects UI labels, not the content of the JSON modules, keeping the problem bank language‑agnostic.

+📸 Evolution of the Framework
+The /FotoDocs folder contains images documenting the growth of ALF from early prototypes to the current modular architecture.

+These images illustrate:

+the initial concept

+the first working adaptive loop

+the final bilingual, modular system

+This visual history is part of ALF’s identity and open‑source transparency.

 🤝 Contributing
 Contributions are welcome!

-You can add new JSON modules, improve the engine, or extend the UI.
+You can help by:

+adding new JSON problem modules

+improving the engine

+extending the UI

+adding new languages

+refining documentation

 📜 License
 This project is licensed under the GPL‑3.0 License.